Top 8 Best dog food for German Shepherd puppy and adult dogs

 In fact, according to the American Kennel Club, the German shepherd is ranked among the top three breeds in the US, and that’s for a good reason.

-For those of us, privileged to own a German shepherd, one thing we all can agree on is that they don’t like lazing about.
+For those of us, privileged to own a German shepherd, one thing we all can agree on is that they don’t enjoy lazing about.

 They’d instead run around the house, prefer mentally stimulating activities, and of course, enjoy human interactions.